syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

+---
+layout: post
+title: Data Binding in Blazor Diagram Component | Syncfusion
+description: Learn about Data Binding in Blazor Diagram component of Syncfusion, and more details.
+platform: Blazor
+control: Diagram
+documentation: ug
+---

 # Data Binding

 * Diagram can be populated with the `Nodes` and `Connectors` based on the information provided from an external data source.